Sorry. This form is no longer available.

 4th St. Reconstruction: 2nd Ave.
 N. to 4th Ave.
 S.

 While MnDOT freeway projects loom on the edges of downtown Minneapolis, major road construction is taking place in the heart of the city.
 Currently Washington Avenue South and Nicollet Mall are being rebuilt.
-Just on the horizon, the 4th Street reconstruction plans will impact a major northbound thoroughfare starting in 2018.
+Just on the horizon, the 4th Street and 8th Street reconstruction plans will impact north/south routes starting in 2018.

 The two-year, $50 million Nicollet Mall reconstruction project is on track to finished by this November.
 While Nicollet Mall resumes limited bus routes and bicycle traffic, the goal is to have a beautiful, walkable street for the 130,000 pedestrians who use it daily.